MicrosoftDocs/MIMDocs/MIMDocs/mim-adfs-installation-configuration.md

 In case you encounter the "Cannot reach this page" error, ensure that:

-    - You've set the proper bindings on IIS for your site.
+- You set the proper bindings on IIS for your site.
 - All your necessary AppPools are up and running.
-    - You've attached an SSL certificate.
+- You attach an SSL certificate.

 ## Related articles